 Here Pete Dunn, our EMEA Community Engagement Manager, shares his thoughts on why Quality Management matters more than ever, how to maximise outcomes and how to utilise Quality Enabled Business Transformation to move your employees and business from a survive to a thrive mindset.

-At BPA Quality, we believe that a Quality Assurance function is the engine room of a contact centre.
-An engine room that can supply robust, coaching-ready feedback, actionable insight and CX improvement opportunities through an agile Quality Management programme and enable an organisation to change effectively and sustainably.
+At BPA Quality, we believe that a Quality Assurance (QA) function is the engine room of a contact centre.
+An engine room that can supply robust, coaching-ready feedback, actionable insight and Customer Experience or CX improvement opportunities through an agile Quality Management (QM) programme and enable an organisation to change effectively and sustainably.

 A well-designed and delivered QM programme is well understood by its stakeholders and users and as a result is well regarded as a value-add business function that maximises the value of Quality Assurance outcomes.
 Ensuring that QA effort is aligned to and enhances key strategic goals can deliver profoundly positive outcomes across your organisation; driving change and transformation initiatives that have the potential to: